YooZiiX/UrNotes/README.md

 The aim of this project is to create a notes site with a user system.
 In other words, a CRUD system for notes and an AUTH system for users.

-For this project, i followed the [RoadsideCoder](https://www.youtube.com/@RoadsideCoder)'s YouTube [Playlist](https://www.youtube.com/playlist?list=PLKhlp2qtUcSYC7EffnHzD-Ws2xG-j3aYo), taking a few liberties.
+For this project, I followed the [RoadsideCoder](https://www.youtube.com/@RoadsideCoder)'s YouTube [Playlist](https://www.youtube.com/playlist?list=PLKhlp2qtUcSYC7EffnHzD-Ws2xG-j3aYo), taking a few liberties.

 So, what is MERN ?